yuchenlin/rebiber/README.md

-# BibTex Normalizer for ACL Anthology
+# Reiber: BibTex Normalizer for ACL Anthology

 Normalizing the bibtex entries to the official ACL Anthology format.